Have you ever been told you are a good listener? Do you have a yearning to really make a difference?

 Anyone interested in registering for the training should visit http://caringcontact.org/volunteer-listener-application/.

-Caring Contact is an award-winning, volunteer-staffed caring and crisis hotline and listening community, providing active listening support and best-in-class training to the Central and Northern New Jersey community.
-More than 100 trained volunteer listeners answered nearly 9,000 calls last year from people in crisis, having suicidal thoughts or simply feeling depressed and lonely.
+Caring Contact is an award-winning, volunteer-staffed crisis hotline and listening community, providing active listening support and best-in-class training to the Central and Northern New Jersey community.
+More than 100 trained volunteer listeners answered over 10,000 calls last year from people in crisis, having suicidal thoughts or simply feeling depressed and lonely.